dzchoi/dropalt/ideas.md

 * Bootloader as a shared library
   The bootloader, rather than the firmware, could function as a shared library (.so) because it undergoes fewer changes.
 This shared library could potentially allocate a reset vector at address 0.
 Additionally, symbols exported from the bootloader might be able to resolve those in the firmware.

+[Keymap recovery]
+* Default keymaps are stored in a byte array in the firmware so that it is selected when a "custom" keymaps at flash slot 1 fails to load (or run).

+[ADC]
+* Simultaneous measurements for ADC0 and ADC1.
+* Adjustable threshold values (ADC_CON1_NOMINAL) in NVM?

 * Store a format string and its parameters for a log All parameters will be 4 bytes in size, except for doubles.